University of Utah College of Architecture and Planning: College History

 William C. Miller, FAIA, was named dean in 1992.
 The School experienced a significant increase in student numbers from 1990 to 2000, at which time the enrollment was stabilized in both its undergraduate and graduate programs, with pre-professional and graduate majors limited to about 180 students total.
 Dean Miller also stabilized the funding of the school, in part by successfully instituting differential tuition and program fees, and in part through increases in the firm-sponsored scholarship program.
 The successful design-build program began in 1999.
 Dean Miller offered the architecture school a national presence through his activities with ACSA, AIA, NAAB and NCARB.

 Brenda Case Scheer, FAIA, AICP, was named dean in 2002, and served until 2014.
 Her tenure has been marked by significant change in the college.
 Most obvious is the addition of the urban planning program and the subsequent change in name from the Graduate School of Architecture to the College of Architecture + Planning.
 Coupled with the retirement of several key design faculty members, and the addition of nine new faculty (five in design), this change has had significant impact on the offerings and emphasis in the architecture program and its visibility in the region.
 During her tenure the Multi-Disciplinary Design Program was created within the School of Architecture.

-Current Dean Keith Diaz Moore was appointed in 2014 following a national search.
+Keith Diaz Moore was appointed in 2014 following a national search.
 Dean Diaz Moore has established the core commitments in the vision of the college including: Responsibility, Respect, Resilience and Response.
 His unique focus on and ethic of care, empathy, health in the built environment and research in the built environment has allowed the college to address the pressing challenges of the 21st century in society and the environment.

-As of September 28, 2016 the College has two departments - the School of Architecture and the Department of City and Metropolitan Planning.
-It also houses the Multi-disciplinary Design program within the School of Architecture.
-The School of Architecture and Department of City and Metropolitan Planning are the only accredited programs in their discipline in the state.
-The College has three research centers - the Metropolitan Research Center, Ecological Planning Center and the Integrated Technology in Architecture Center.
+Dean Arnab Chakraborty joined the college as a college professor of city and metropolitan planning and current dean in June 2023.
+As a leader in higher education, Chakraborty is committed to supporting the next generation of architects, designers, gamers and planners, and works to advance the teaching, research, and public engagement mission of the University of Utah.
+Previously, Chakraborty was an associate dean and a professor of urban and regional planning at the University of Illinois at Urbana-Champaign where his work helped develop new guidelines for recognizing significant and sustained community engagement.
+Chakraborty's focus on academic success and overall wellness of students, as well as ensuring curriculum and research are ever growing lead the college in establishing student's knowledge for professional preparation.

+In 2022, the College of Architecture built homes for the Navajo Nation in San Juan County.